youcefm/youcefm.github.io/_posts/2020-04-11-bayesian-simulation-of-a-sir-model-in-python.markdown

 Now that we understand what SIR models are made of, lets build one using a system of differential equations.
 The goal is to define equations that, given initial conditions, can simulate the full evoluation of the virus spread in the population.

-### Linear Differential Equations Describing a SIR Model
+### Differential Equations Describing a SIR Model
-Linear differential equations are very useful for describing how some quantity changes over time.
+Differential equations are very useful for describing how some quantity changes over time.
 They can be used to describe how the virus spreads over time in the context of a SIR model.
 As discussed in the previous section, the SIR model is composed of three pools: the fraction of the population in the infectious pool $s(t)$, the fraction of the population in the recovered pool $z(t)$ (no longer infectious), and the fraction of the population susceptible ( $s(t) = 1 -z(t) -y(t)$ ).
 To fully describe this system, we need equations that tell us how the infectious and recovered populations change at any point in time.

 $\div{dy}{dt} = \beta*y*s - \sigma*y$